m3g/CellListMap.jl/docs/src/LowLevel.md

 # Low level interface

-Since version `0.7.22` we strongly encourage the use of the `PeriodicSystems` interface.
+Since version `0.8.30` we strongly encourage the use of the `ParticleSystem` interface.
 Yet, the low level interface is still available.
 To use it, load the package as usual:
 ```julia
 using CellListMap